brauliotegui/FAKE/README.md

 The Presentation for the project can be found [here](https://my.visme.co/view/pvgoqz1e-spiced-final-project).

+## Description
+The increase of social media usage has...

 ## Visual Analysis
 Through the collection of all the news from the database,...